daattali/beautiful-jekyll/_posts/2024-05-21-Enterprise Management of C:\Temp Directory via Intune.md

 ### Creating a New Directory

-The script begins by creating a new directory named `Temp2` in the `C:\` drive using the `New-Item` cmdlet:
+The script begins by creating a new directory named `Temp` in the `C:\` drive using the `New-Item` cmdlet:

 ~~~
 New-Item -Path "c:\" -Name "Temp" -ItemType "directory" -force
 ~~~
 ###  Granting Full Control to ‘Users’
-Next, the script grants full control to the ‘Users’ group for the C:\Temp2 directory.
+Next, the script grants full control to the ‘Users’ group for the C:\Temp directory.
 It does this by getting the Access Control List (ACL) for the directory, creating a new access rule, adding the access rule to the ACL, and then applying the updated ACL to the directory:

 ~~~
 $acl = Get-Acl "C:\Temp"